pmgraham/analytics-agent/README.md

 A base ReAct agent built with Google's Agent Development Kit (ADK) Agent generated with [`googleCloudPlatform/agent-starter-pack`](https://github.com/GoogleCloudPlatform/agent-starter-pack) version `0.9.2`

+Get started with the following command:
+`uvx agent-starter-pack create my-awesome-agent` (replace `my-awesome-agent` with your desired agent name)

 ## Project Structure

 This project is organized as follows: